Nerve root disorders usually result from a herniated disk or osteoarthritis in the spine.

 If the lowest roots of the spinal cord (the cauda equina Cauda Equina Syndrome Cauda equina syndrome occurs when the bundle of nerves that extends from the bottom of the spinal cord is compressed or damaged.
 The most common cause of cauda equina syndrome is a herniated... read more ) are affected, people may have weakness in the legs, urinary problems (such as incontinence or retention of urine), lose control of their bowels, and lose sensation in the buttocks, genital area, bladder, and rectum.
 Men may have trouble having an erection.
 This disorder, called cauda equina syndrome, is a medical emergency.
 The problem—such as a herniated disk, an abscess, a tumor, or a blood clot—that is putting pressure on the cauda equina must be corrected to prevent permanent nerve damage.

 Sometimes electrodiagnostic tests

-Specific causes of nerve root disorders are treated.
+Causes of nerve root disorders are treated when possible.